Denzi33/School21/project-clusters/sql/SQL1/day_05/README.md

 # Day 05 - Piscine SQL

-## _I improved my SQL Query!
-Please, provide proof!_
+## I improved my SQL Query!
+Please, provide proof!

 Resume: Today you will see how and when to create database indexes

-💡 [Tap here](https://new.oprosso.net/p/4cb31ec3f47a4596bc758ea1861fb624) **to leave your feedback on the project**.
-It's anonymous and will help our team make your educational experience better.
-We recommend completing the survey immediately after the project.

 ## Contents